-My current research is in network security and usable security, with a particular focus on anywhere that humans interact with security and privacy features.
+My current research is in network security and usable security, with a particular focus on authentication systems.
+I am generally interested in any situations that humans interact with security and privacy features.

-Past research topics include measurements of TLS proxies, measurements of the Steam game network, cloud storage, sentiment analysis, wireless networks, streaming video algorithms, peer-to-peer networking, and multicast routing.
+Past research topics include improving the usabilty of the authentication ceremony in secure messaging applications, the Secure Socket API, automating interactions with secure email systems, measurements of TLS proxies, measurements of the Steam game network, cloud storage, sentiment analysis, wireless networks, streaming video algorithms, peer-to-peer networking, and multicast routing.
 See Publications for more details.